nazan/agnopay/README.md

 ## Get involved

-Docker development environment for this project is provided in following Github repository.
+Docker development environment for this project is provided in the following Github repository.

 [Docker dev environment](https://github.com/nazan/agnopay-dev.git)